alexjoshva/ANotes/CONTRIBUTING.md

 ---

 ## 📜 License
-By contributing, you agree that your code will be licensed under the **ANotes Exclusive License**.
+By contributing, you agree that your code will be licensed under the **Quillon Exclusive License**.

-Thank you for being part of the **ANotes** community! 💜
+Thank you for being part of the **Quillon** community! 💜